Atatürk's reforms: Religious insignia

 The Ottoman Empire had a social system based on religious affiliation.
-The religious insignia extended to every social function.
+Religious insignia extended to every social function.
 It was common to wear clothing that identified the person with their own particular religious grouping and accompanied headgear which distinguished rank and profession throughout the Ottoman Empire.
 The turbans, fezes, bonnets and head-dresses surmounting Ottoman styles showed the sex, rank, and profession (both civil and military) of the wearer.
-These styles were accompanied with a strict regulation beginning with the reign of Süleyman the Magnificent.
+These styles were accompanied with strict regulation beginning with the reign of Süleyman the Magnificent.
 Sultan Mahmud II followed on the example of Peter the Great in Russia in modernizing the Empire and used the dress code of 1826 which developed the symbols (classifications) of feudalism among the public.
-These reforms were achieved through introduction of the progressive customs by decrees, while banning the traditional customs.
-The view of their social change proposed; if the permanence of secularism was to be assured by removal of persistence of traditional cultural values (the religious insignia), a considerable degree of cultural receptivity by the public to the further social change could be achieved.
-The dress code gave a chance for the removal of persistence of traditional values in the society.
+These reforms were achieved through introduction of the new customs by decrees, while banning the traditional customs.
+The view of their social change proposed that if the permanence of secularism was to be assured by removal of persistence of traditional cultural values (the religious insignia), a considerable degree of cultural receptivity by the public to the further social change could be achieved.